Member Organizations

 International Education Standards

-The Institute of Chartered Accountants of Malawi (ICAM) is responsible for establishing initial professional development (IPD) and continuing professional development (CPD) requirements under the Public Accountants Act of 2012.
-The Malawi Accountant Board (MAB) oversees ICAM’s activities in this area.
+Under the Public Accountants and Auditors Act of 2012, the Institute of Chartered Accountants of Malawi (ICAM) is responsible for establishing initial professional development (IPD) and continuing professional development (CPD) requirements for professional accountants.
+The Malawi Accountants Board oversees ICAM’s activities in this area.

 Current Status: Partially Adopted